 Ada Green died in 1965 in Edmonton.
 Cecil Berkeley Green died on 17 January 1967 in Enfield.

-Cecil and Ada's daughter Hilda Violet Green married Ernest George Petley.
-Ernest George Petley died in 1999 in Norwich.
+Cecil and Ada's daughter Hilda Violet Green married Ernest George Petley in 1932 in Edmonton.
+In 1939 they were living at 29, Apple Grove, Enfield.
+Ernest George Petley died on 1 November 1999 in Norwich, aged 95 years.
 Hilda Violet Petley died in 2000 in North Walsham, Norfolk.

 Cecil and Ada's son Cyril Charles Green married Ellen O'Leary in 1932 in Edmonton.
-Cyril Charles Green died in 1994.
+In 1939 they were living at 10 Gough Road, Enfield.
+Cyril was a "Filer (Steel) (Bren Gun Coup) R S A F".
+Their daughter was still at school.
+Cyril Charles Green died on 27 August 1994 in Enfield.

 - Frank S Rumney